 Where are your offices?

 For now, our office will remain at 5 Maple Street in Kent.
 Our mailing address also remains the same: P.O.
 Box 821, Kent, CT 06757.

 Has your contact info changed?

 Our phone number will remain the same: 860-927-1927.
-Our email addresses will be updated in June and we will share that information closer to the launch date.
-Even after the merger, if you have @weantinoge.org or @naromi.org in your address book, it will still get to us.
+Our email addresses have been updated to the the following: first firstname.lastname@example.org.
+If you have @weantinoge.org or @naromi.org in your address book, it will still get to us.